 It is a great way to alert the user or the customers about any running campaign even when the site or the application is not running.

-Most commonly they were used by the applications only, but with some advancement, now even the eCommerce with the websites are able to recall the customer.
+Normally it was used by the applications only, but with some advancement, now even the eCommerce with a website can send out push notification to recall the customers.

 Why should you use Push Notifications for eCommerce?